elleem/django-cheatsheet/README.md

+create folder `mkdir django-things`

-`python3.11 -m venv .venv`
+install virtual environment `python3.11 -m venv .venv`

 `source .venv/bin/activate`

-`mkdir django-things`

 `pip install django`

-`django-admin startproject django_things_project .` (period will install it into the folder)
+`django-admin startproject django_things_project .`

+(command, name of project, period will install it into the folder(otherwise double folders))

 `tree`

+`python manage.py migrate`

-settings.py all boilerplate in Django, configuration constants
+`settings.py` all boilerplate in Django, configuration constants

 `python manage.py runserver`

 check the port, quit the serve with control c, before installing the updates

-`python manage.py migrate`

 refresh to see the tables, apply and hit okay w/in db.sqlite3